adammark/Markup.js/README.md

 ## Implementation

+You can implement Markup.js in a few different ways.
+The right strategy depends on many factors, including the speed and size of your app, the number of templates you're handling, and whether you want the templates to be reusable throughout your codebase.

+### 1. Templates as JavaScript strings

+Templates can be written as JavaScript string literals, as shown above.
-HTML templates tend to be longer than the examples shown here, so it's a good idea to segregate them from the rest of your code.
-In small apps, you can put all your templates into a single file:
+It's a good idea to put all your templates together in one file:

 ``` javascript
 // templates.js